WernerVdM97/COS-Obs/Hidden/Archive/Bonegrinder.md

 **Soulshard (Wondrous Item, Very Rare):** A black crystal that holds the essence of a captured soul.
 Can be consumed to gain an extra spell slot (3rd level or lower), but carries a curse that increases the chance of becoming haunted by the soul’s whispers (1% per use).

 **Feystone Ring (Ring, Cursed):** A beautifully ornate ring that grants the wearer advantage on Charisma (Persuasion) checks, but slowly corrupts their mind, giving them disadvantage on Wisdom saving throws after 24 hours of attunement.

+**Cursebreaker Amulet (Wondrous Item)**: Once per day, this amulet can cast Remove Curse on the wearer or an ally.

 ## Morgantha, Hag Matron